JetBrains/mps-coderules/docs/content/example-lambdacalc.md

 # Typechecking STLC

-Simply Typed Lambda Calculus is a famous example found in almost every textbook on type checking.
+Simply Typed Lambda Calculus is a famous example favoured by textbook authors.
 This sample demonstrates how a classical type checking algorithm (Hindley-Milner[^hm]) designed specifically for this language can be implemented using code rules.
 This sample has also been demonstrated in an article[^tclc] published online.

 For purposes of keeping this sample small, we keep the language confined to boolean values.
 Aside of boolean constants `true` and `false`, the mandatory lambda abstraction and application, `let-in` expression, and `if-then-else`, we have in addition defined `fix` operator to support recursion.